DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-06-05-Data_science_in Health_tech.md

 ## Recommendations for Future Research

 To further leverage the potential of data science in health tech, future research should focus on:

 - Developing more robust and transparent predictive models.
 - Ensuring data privacy and security in health data analytics.
 - Expanding the use of wearable technology to gather real-time health data.
 - Exploring the integration of AI and machine learning in patient care and administrative processes.
+- Conducting longitudinal studies to assess the long-term impact of data-driven healthcare interventions.

 The continuous advancement in data science technologies holds the promise of even greater innovations in the health tech sector, paving the way for a healthier future.